Looks and Smiles

-Looks and Smiles is a 1981 British drama film directed by Ken Loach.
-It is based on the novel of the same name, written by Barry Hines.
-The film was entered into the 1981 Cannes Film Festival, where Loach won the Young Cinema Award.
+Looks and Smiles is a 1981 British drama film directed by Ken Loach and starring Graham Green and Carolyn Nicholsom.
+It was written by Barry Hines based on his 1981 novel of the same name.

 In an interview for the book Loach on Loach, the director said that the title of the film is taken from a line from Anton Chekhov: "How did girls attract boys when they were young?
-In the usual way - with looks and smiles."
+In the usual way – with looks and smiles."

 Plot

 A disadvantaged young man tries to get by in Margaret Thatcher's England.
-Writing in his book The Cinema of Ken Loach, Jacob Leigh comments: "Looks and Smiles reveals the depression people felt in the industrial North of England in the 1980s; but it is as depressing as Mick's life. ...
-Loach's characteristic attention to detail renders the film a period piece."